Telefonica/mistica-web/README.md

 ### Install

-1. Create or edit your .npmrc file to include the telefonica npm read token:
+1. Create or edit your `.npmrc` file to include the telefonica npm token.
+This will allow you to install packages from the npm `@telefonica` organization:

 ```
 //registry.npmjs.org/:_authToken=864bbe83-5a77-4d21-a87f-f56375f06845